Translate

 The bolts go through the metal bracket, through the base, to mount the tank.
 Two for each corner

 I painted all of the OSB with a rubberized roofing sealant (paintable), and eventually painted with normal external paint.
-This has held up for at least two winters already, so going good!
+This has held up for almost 6 years now, so going good!

 An oversight of mine, after the tank was made, was how much space the framing took on the inside.
 This brought the internal dimensions down to about 6 Cubic ft - making the water tank a 45 gallon capacity instead of 60 gallons.
 It's still an acceptable size, and brings down the weight, but remember to include the framing in your dimensions!